jamiew/helium-discord-bot/README.md

 ## Talk to the bot

-Write `hotspots stats` in a Discord channel and the bot should respond with:
+Write `hotspot help` to see all the commands for managing owners/hotspots:

+Then send `hotspot stats` to see the stats:

 ```
 34.83  Electric-Metal-Jaguar 'Joe' 00